-Nigel Purvis is the founding President and CEO of Climate Advisers, a consultancy dedicated to raising climate ambition, catalyzing action, and improving lives.
-Climate Advisers specializes in U.S. climate change policy, international climate change cooperation, global carbon markets, and climate communications.
+Nigel is the founding CEO of Climate Advisers, a consultancy dedicated to raising climate ambition, catalyzing action, and improving lives.
+Climate Advisers specializes in U.S. climate policy, international climate diplomacy, carbon markets, and climate communications.
 It is a global leader on climate-related forest conservation and other nature-based solutions.

-At the start of his career, Mr. Purvis worked as an international lawyer at the U.S. State Department and as a securities attorney at the law firm of Sullivan & Cromwell.
+At the beginning of his career, Nigel worked as a securities attorney in New York at the law firm of Sullivan & Cromwell.
 He is a prize-winning honors graduate of Harvard Law School and the University of Minnesota, and recipient of the national Harry S Truman scholarship.